-- a.
-Must have completed the first-year lease at the Project Based Unit - b.
-Must be in good standing with the landlord - c.
+Must have completed the first-year lease at the Project Based Unit

 Does not owe any debt to the landlord for rent, utilities or damages.
+RAD Project Based Voucher client request a Housing Choice Voucher - 90 points

 2. Emergency/Federally Displaced Preference - 40 Points